Check out these Fairy Garden ideas for outdoor play.

 Make DIY Fairy Houses

 My elementary-aged daughter especially loves visiting our local botanic garden’s Fairy Garden.
-On one recent visit, when the tooth fairy was fresh in her mind, she asked about whether fairies are real or not.
+On one recent visit, when the tooth fairy was fresh in her mind, she asked whether fairies were real or not.
 A delicate conversation for some, we were able to discuss the imaginative play inspired by the fairy homes in our local Fairy Garden!

 I love these hanging gourds used as Fairy homes.
 They look like they’re right out of a page of Katharine Holabird’s “Twinkle” book series (check the price of this book).
+Fairy gardens create such a magical space for outdoor play!
+Creating or visiting a fairy garden is one of many ways to encourage your child to spend more time outdoors.

 Do-it-yourself Fairy House Garden